rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

 - There is a single argument of type System.String.
 - Returns list of AzureLocationDetailTypes.
 ### resourcegroups
+Gets the Azure resource groups for the given subscription.

+- There are 2 arguments.
+    - tenantId - System.String
+    - subscriptionId - System.String
+- Returns ResourceGroupConnection.
+### resourcegroupsfromazure
 Retrieves a list og all resource groups in the specified account.

 - There are 3 arguments.